MrOrange1992/resifo-android/README.md

 ## Registrationform
 <img src="docs/logo.jpg" width="250">

 With the app, you have the possibility to register or check out your residence.
 This happens through a SQLite database.
 It is also possible to see a list of all registered residences and furthermore to edit or delete data from the database.
 It is possible to have two residences, a main and a beside residence.
 The user just has to go through the wizard and fill in all necessary input fields.
+There are 6 activities to pass, to finish the registration.
+It is possible to jump between nearby activities.
 If data is missing the programme prints a toast which asks the user to enter all the data.
+Activities that are not needed are automatically skipped for the best possible user experience.

 <img src="docs/welcomescreen.png" width="250">
 <img src="docs/toast.png" width="250">